 As mentioned, this is a fairly lightweight machine and it weighs in at 10.65 lbs.
 It also comes with a soft cover (good for keeping the dust off but this is not a carry case) and a manual that is both in English and Spanish.
 This is a good manual and has been written by someone who understands sewing.

-The CS5055PRW carries a 25 year warranty and you can view the Brother standard warranty here.
+The CS5055PRW carries a 25 year warranty.
 Bear in mind that many sewing machines report a 25 year warranty but this is only partly true.
 In the case of this machine the so-called 25-year warranty breaks down as follows: 1-year on parts, labor and accessories, 2-years on electronic components and circuit boards, and 25-years for the chassis casting.
 The 25 years can be a bit misleading but this practice is common with sewing machines.

 The machine is both UL and CSA listed.
 UL stands for Underwriters Laboratories and they have been around for over 100 years.
 They are an independent safety science company that undertakes product safety testing and certification.
 CSA is similar and it tests and certifies products to ensure they meet certain US and Canadian standards.